Current opportunities

 Influential conjectures of Langlands link Galois representations with automorphic forms (and different types of automorphic forms with each other), saying that their associated L-functions are the same.
 An instance is the modularity of elliptic curves, implicated in the proof of Fermat's Last Theorem.
 But the most basic example is the quadratic reciprocity law, when viewed the right way.

-Recent PhD projects include:
+Recent PhD topics include:

 - Representations of p-adic groups